flashbots/mev-boost/README.md

 # Usage

-A single mev-boost instance can be used by multiple beacon nodes.
-Note that aside from running mev-boost, you will need to configure your beacon node to connect to mev-boost and your validator to allow it to register with the relay.
+A single mev-boost instance can be used by multiple beacon nodes and validators.

+Aside from running mev-boost on your local network, you must configure:
+* each **beacon node** to connect to mev-boost
+* and each **validator** to allow it to register with the relay.
 This configuration varies and a guide for each consensus client can be found on the [MEV-boost website](https://boost.flashbots.net/#block-356364ebd7cc424fb524428ed0134b21).

 ### Mainnet